-To obtain copies, simply send a note to the Sanatorium Board of Manitoba, 800 Sherbrook Street, Winnipeg 2.
+"I've had a sheet y ray Have Churchill and the surrounding settle note to the Sanatorium Board or Manitoba, 800 Sherbrook Street, Winnipeg 2.

 The Facts covers about 15 topics in respiratory disease - including tuberculosis, chronic bronchitis, emphysema, asthma, bronchiectasis, pleurisy and pneumonia.
 The pamphlets explain in simple language what the disease is all about and methods of treatment and prevention.